awaisaziz/uncertainity-text2sql/README.md

 <p align="center"> <img src="figures/system_overview.jpg" alt="VeriSQL System Architecture" width="85%"> </p>

 Given a natural language question and database schema, the system constructs a schema-aware prompt and generates multiple candidate SQL queries using a black-box LLM.
 These candidates are then passed through a verification stage that computes semantic confidence, probabilistic calibration, and execution-level agreement signals.
-Finally, a hybrid reranking module integrates these uncertainty signals to select the most reliable SQL query.
+Finally, a hybrid reranking module integrates these uncertainty signals to enable robust and reliable selection of the final SQL query, mitigating the impact of spurious or inconsistent generation.

 ## Project layout
 - `main.py` – entry point; orchestrates loading data, building prompts, and writing outputs.